Xilinx/Vitis-AI-Tutorials/Design_Tutorials/01-caffe_cats_vs_dogs/README.md

 ## 8.6 Performance of the Quantized Baseline AlexNet on ZCU102

-At the end of this quantization procedure, when the AI Inference DPU runs the ``alexnetBNnoLRN`` on the ZCU102 to make predictions on the 1000 test images, the following performance is reported as illustrated by the following fragments of [baseline logfile](files/log/logfile_run_baseline_target.txt):
+At the end of this quantization procedure, when the AI Inference DPU runs the ``alexnetBNnoLRN`` on the ZCU102 to make predictions on the 1000 test images, the following performance is reported as illustrated by the following fragments of [logfile_run_baseline_target.txt](files/log/logfile_run_baseline_target.txt):

 - 154 fps with six threads